slatedocs/slate/source/includes/android/_android.md

     }
 ```

-## Create new Broadcast Receiever object
+## Create new Broadcast Receiver object

 `private BroadcastReceiver mMessageReceiver = new BroadcastReceiver()`

 Broadcast receiver with the list of registered filters

-> Please find examples in the Java tab

 ```java
     private BroadcastReceiver mMessageReceiver = new BroadcastReceiver() {